striebel/python_ipc_examples/README.md

 This example shows communication between a parent and child process.
-The parent creates the child processes and then submits requests to the child, where each request is one `int`, and the child responds to the request, where each response is also one `int`.
+The parent creates the child processes and then submits requests to the child, where each request is one `int`, and the child responds to the requests, where each response is also one `int`.

 When the example is run, after the parent creates the child process, the child blocks until it receives a request from the parent.
 The parent first prompts the user for input.
-Once the parent gets the input from the user, the parent makes its request to the child, and the parent blocks until it receives a response from the child.
+Once the parent gets the input from the user, the parent sends that input to the child as a request, and the parent blocks until it receives a response from the child.
 Once the child receives the request from the parent, the child calculates its response and sends it to the parent; then the child goes back